yashd0/business-intelligence-Project-/README.md

 For this dataset, we tried the following four models listed as below :

-1} AdaBoost
-2} Naive Bayes
-3} Neural Network
+.
+Linear Regression
+.
+Gradient Boosting
+.
+SVM
-4} Random Forest
+.
+Random Forest
-5} Logistic Regression